 Lewis Silkin‘s recognised experts provide legal services in all major service areas.
 Their clients range from small businesses to FTSE 100 companies, all who value their personal touch, their effective communication, and their individual style.

 Lewis Silkin supports our Steering Group dinners and Leaders Plus programme.
 Lewis Silkin also sponsored our Living Legacies series, and has hosted events including our breakfast seminars and the launch of our ARM report.

 Lovell inspires transformation in communities.
 Lovell is the nation’s complete housing solutions specialist by combining industry expertise, unrivalled local knowledge and a willingness to think innovatively and ambitiously.
 They provide their partners with the most comprehensive service in the industry – they fund the purchase of land, design and build new homes, refurbish existing homes, regenerate communities and provide the maintenance and service to keep homes in perfect condition.
 Lovell sell homes and help create successful, sustainable mixed tenure neighbourhoods, settling for nothing less than excellence in the service they offer.

 Arup is an independent firm of designers, planners, engineers, consultants and technical specialists offering a broad range of professional services.
 They help their clients meet their business needs by adding value through technical excellence, efficient organisation and personal service.
 They provide the engineering and related consultancy services necessary to every stage of a project, from inception to completion and after.
 Throughout the world they provide a consistently excellent multi-disciplinary service, which also incorporates a concern for the environment.
 Arup is committed to sustainable design, to its increasing incorporation in their projects and to industry-wide sustainability initiatives.

-Arup is a major supporter of Future of London’s research project on regeneration around Crossrail stations and is contributing expertise to that project.
+Arup is a major supporter of Future of London’s London 2050 series and research project on regeneration around Crossrail stations and contributed expertise to that project.
 Arup also hosts events, including our low pay seminar and our breakfast seminar series on public health.